As an Amazon Associate we earn from qualifying purchases.

 The simple syrup provides a baseline sweetness as well as allows the granulated sugar to stick to the berries.
 There is also a short application of heat that will start breaking down the berries and mellowing out the acidity as well.

-Our Approach to Sugared Cranberries
+My Approach to Sugared Cranberries

-In developing this recipe we wanted to make the smallest, simplest, and fastest practical amount of sugared cranberries possible to cook at once.
+In developing this recipe I wanted to make the smallest, simplest, and fastest practical amount of sugared cranberries possible to cook at once.
 This will allow you to augment the syrup, sugar mix, or batch size to your heart’s content.

 Due to the extremely fast and simple nature of this recipe you will end up with a slightly more coarse sugar dusting.
 If you want the finest sugar coating, you will need to air dry longer before dusting and minimize contact with the cranberries (slotted spoon rather than sieve, baking rack rather than mats / parchment).

 You can of course also use finer grained sugar like caster sugar (the fine grain kind not powdered).